maxkeeson/vib-to-lin/README.md

-Short script to convert vibrational .funscripts to linear .funscripts
+python script to convert vibrational .funscripts to linear .funscripts